 Matures 2022, interest rate 0-5%, annual debt service $0.1 million, balance $0.3 million

-M1W establishes financial policies to provide a framework to prudently manage resources, ensure internal controls, and provide accountability to the public, all of which are contained here and summarized below:
+M1W establishes financial policies to provide a framework to prudently manage resources, ensure internal controls, and provide accountability to the public, as summarized here and listed individually below: